-As explained supra, Ms. Ortega Rodriguez suffered barbaric domestic violence at the hands of Guillermo and the direct and circumstantial evidence establish that Ms. Ortega Rodriguez was persecuted by Guillermo because she is a Colombian woman and a Colombian woman in a domestic relationship with him, and because of the expression of her feminist views in the form of resistance to Colombia’s prevailing view of women.
+As explained supra, Ms. Stern suffered barbaric domestic violence at the hands of Mateo and the direct and circumstantial evidence establish that Ms. Stern was persecuted by Mateo because she is a Colombian woman and a Colombian woman in a domestic relationship with him, and because of the expression of her feminist views in the form of resistance to Colombia’s prevailing view of women.

-First, Guillermo’s statements and actions demonstrate his intention to harm her based on her membership in these groups and her feminist opinion.
-Guillermo sought to exert his dominance and power over Ms. Ortega Rodriguez as his woman and property.
-The timing of Guillermo’s abuse is also illustrative: the physical, sexual, and emotional abuse began after Ms. Ortega Rodriguez had a sexual relationship with him, and moved in with him, which crystalized their relationship.
-Some of the most serious beatings, rapes, and death threats came after she otherwise sought to assert her rights in the relationship, for example, when she refused to have sex with him; maintained her employment in a bank, earned a higher income than him, and went on business trips with her colleagues; told him that she was leaving him; and otherwise refused to allow herself to be considered his property.
-The escalating abuse following Ms. Ortega Rodriguez’s attempts to defy the commands of the relationship provides additional evidence that Guillermo persecuted her because of his perceived ownership of her.
-Ms. Ortega Rodriguez’s affidavit details examples of Guillermo raping her after she refused sex with them.
+First, Mateo’s statements and actions demonstrate his intention to harm her based on her membership in these groups and her feminist opinion.
+Mateo sought to exert his dominance and power over Ms. Stern as his woman and property.
+The timing of Mateo’s abuse is also illustrative: the physical, sexual, and emotional abuse began after Ms. Stern had a sexual relationship with him, and moved in with him, which crystalized their relationship.
+Some of the most serious beatings, rapes, and death threats came after she otherwise sought to assert her rights in the relationship, for example, when she refused to have sex with him; maintained her employment in a [WORKPLACE], earned a higher income than him, and went on business trips with her colleagues; told him that she was leaving him; and otherwise refused to allow herself to be considered his property.
+The escalating abuse following Ms. Stern’s attempts to defy the commands of the relationship provides additional evidence that Mateo persecuted her because of his perceived ownership of her.
+Ms. Stern’s affidavit details examples of Mateo raping her after she refused sex with him.
 While raping her, he would insult her and hit her body as a means to seal his dominance over her.
-When Ms. Ortega Rodriguez told Guillermo that she was leaving him, he threatened her with violence, telling her if she ever left him, he would find her, maim her with acid and kill her and her family.
+When Ms. Stern told Mateo that she was leaving him, he threatened her with violence, telling her if she ever left him, he would find her, maim her with acid and kill her and her family.

-Further, Guillermo’s acts of violence and repression against Ms. Ortega Rodriguez cannot be attributed simply to “personal disputes.”
-As country conditions demonstrate infra, Ms. Ortega Rodriguez suffered this horrific treatment and threats to her life in the context of widely-held norms in Colombia that impose behavioral obligations on women and permit their male partners to enforce these norms in a violent manner.
-Guillermo went as far as to describe to Ms. Ortega Rodriguez what he viewed was the “correct woman,” in other words a docile woman who never leaves the home and tends to the man’s every desire.
+Further, Mateo’s acts of violence and repression against Ms. Stern cannot be attributed simply to “personal disputes.”
+As country conditions demonstrate infra, Ms. Stern suffered this horrific treatment and threats to her life in the context of widely-held norms in Colombia that impose behavioral obligations on women and permit their male partners to enforce these norms in a violent manner.
+Mateo went as far as to describe to Ms. Stern what he viewed was the “correct woman,” in other words a docile woman who never leaves the home and tends to the man’s every desire.
 The man is also justified in his abuse against her by blaming the woman for failing to abide to this description.
-Even if Guillermo did have personal motivations in the sense that he was angry that Ms. Ortega Rodriguez disobeyed his wishes by not cooking dinner or engaging in a sexual relationship, the reason he attacked her and threatened her life is because such attacks are deemed permissible by Colombian society.
+Even if Mateo did have personal motivations in the sense that he was angry that Ms. Stern disobeyed his wishes by not cooking dinner or engaging in a sexual relationship, the reason he attacked her and threatened her life is because such attacks are deemed permissible by Colombian society.
 In Colombia, “a woman might be attacked because of sheer rage over her independence… Mostly, though a jilted boyfriend or a husband intoxicated with jealousy is behind the attack.”